u7122029/autoeval_baselines/README.md

 - CIFAR-10.2-C - the original CIFAR-10.2 dataset but with image transformations from [(Hendrycks et. al., 2019)](https://github.com/hendrycks/robustness) applied (95 datasets)
 - CIFAR-10-F-32 - real-world images collected from [Flickr](https://www.flickr.com) compiled by [(Sun et. al., 2019)](https://github.com/sxzrt/CIFAR-10-W#cifar-10-warehouse-towards-broad-and-more-realistic-testbeds-in-model-generalization-analysis), resized to 32 by 32 images.
 (20 datasets)
 - CIFAR-10-F-C - uses the exact same images as CIFAR-10-F-32 but with image transformations from [(Hendrycks et al., 2019)](https://github.com/hendrycks/robustness) applied (1900 datasets)
-- CIFAR-10-W - Datasets obtained from various sources as well as through diffusion models.
+- CIFAR-10-W - Datasets obtained from various sources as well as through diffusion models [(Sun et. al., 2019)](https://github.com/sxzrt/CIFAR-10-W#cifar-10-warehouse-towards-broad-and-more-realistic-testbeds-in-model-generalization-analysis) (217 datasets).

-The CIFAR-10.1 dataset is a single dataset, while CIFAR-10.1-C and CIFAR-10-F contain 19 and 20 datasets respectively.
-Therefore, the total number of datasets in the exterior domain is 40.

 For every dataset in the exterior domain, the image file and their labels are stored as two separate `Numpy` array files named "data.npy" and "labels.npy".
 The PyTorch implementation of the Dataset class for loading the data can be found